Allende-class frigate

-The Allende class is a series of anti-submarine frigates used by the Mexican Navy.
+The Allende class is a series of four anti-submarine frigates used by the Mexican Navy.
 Allende-class frigates are former United States Navy Knox-class-ships which were acquired beginning in 1997.
 They form the Mexican Gulf Fleet of the Mexican Navy.
 They are used for anti-submarine and offshore patrol duties.
+All four ships were taken out of service by 2016 and one was sunk as an artificial reef in 2022.
+In 2024, it was announced the other three hulls would be donated for use as artificial reefs.

 Description

 The Allende-class frigates are former United States Navy Knox-class frigates.
 They have a standard displacement of 3011 LT and 4,260 LT at full load.
 The vessels measure 439 ft 6 in long with a beam of 46 ft 8 in and a maximum draught of 24 ft 8 in.
 The ships are propelled by a Westinghouse steam turbine rated at 35,000 shp turning one shaft using steam provided by two Combustion Engineering/Babcock & Wilcox boilers at a working pressure of 1200 psi and a temperature of 950 F. This gives the frigates a maximum speed of 27 kn and a range of 4,000 nmi at 22 kn on one boiler.
 The ships have a complement of 288 including 20 officers.

 The frigates are armed with a reduced version of their American layouts.
-They mount a single FMC 5 in/54 caliber Mk 42 dual purpose gun mounted forward.
+They mount a single FMC 5 in/54-caliber Mk 42 dual-purpose gun mounted forward.
 For anti-submarine warfare (ASW), the frigates are equipped with an ASROC Mk 16 octuple launcher with a reload system sited between the superstructure and the 5-inch gun.
 Two cells were re-configured to fire Harpoon surface-to-surface missiles in American service, but this ability was not transferred to the Mexican Navy.
 The Allende class also mounts two twin Mk 32 324 mm torpedo launchers in fixed tubes for 22 Mk 46 torpedoes.
 The launchers are sited on the midships structure, angled outward at a 45° angle.
 Allende retains the Mk 25 launcher for the Sea Sparrow surface-to-air missiles that the vessels mounted in American service.

 The class is equipped with fixed Mk 36 SRBOC 6-barreled decoy launchers for infrared and chaff, SLQ-25 Nixie towed torpedo decoys and SLQ-32CV2 electronic support measures.
 They mount a Mk 68 Mod gunfire control system for the 5-inch guns, a Mk 114 Mod 6 control system for the ASW armament, a Mk 1 target designation and a MMS target acquisition system.
 For radar, the Allende class have SPS-40 air search and SPS-10 or SPS-67 surface search.
 The vessels are equipped with SPG-53D/F fire control radar and SRN-15A TACAN.
 The Allende class have a SQS-26CX bow-mounted sonar capable of active search and attack.
 The frigates have a helipad located over the stern of the ship and a hangar capable of storing the MBB Bo 105 helicopter that operates off the vessels.